 5.X.1 Description

-This key issue will study which parameters should be mapped to 5G parameters and how to process those parameters.
+A DetNet controller may provide DetNet configuration as defined in ietf-detnet YANG module to the 5GS acting as a DetNet node.
+This key issue will study how to map the DetNet configuration.

 The DetNet controller communicates with the 5G system through TSCTSF.
-DetNet Flow-Related Parameters may be provided by the DetNet controller as defined in RFC 9016 [X3].
-The TSCTSF should map the parameters provided by the DetNet controller into 5G QoS parameters or other parameters e.g. TSCAI to configure flow transferring path for the DetNet traffic.
+DetNet Flow-Related Parameters may be provided by the DetNet controller as defined in draft-ietf-detnet-yang [V].
+The TSCTSF should map the parameters provided by the DetNet controller into 5G QoS parameters or other parameters e.g. TSCAI to configure flow for the DetNet traffic.

-This KI will address:-
+This KI will address: